Financial Poise

 If we eat fewer animal foods and shift our productive capital towards more sustainable companies, we may help slow the effects of climate change.

 The actual percent of US greenhouse gases from the livestock industry is hotly debated.
-Between large corporate studies and lobbying on the one hand, and politically driven agencies on the other, it sometimes proves difficult to estimate the greenhouse gas emissions (GGE) of livestock.
-However, we can use logic to build up a percentage range that I find, frankly, scary.
+Between large corporate studies and lobbying on the one hand and politically driven agencies on the other, it sometimes proves difficult to estimate the greenhouse gas emissions (GGE) of livestock.
+However, we can use logic to build up a percentage range that I find scary.

 Crop production accounts for over 50% of the agricultural contribution through fertilizer use, tillage, and irrigation.
 However, approximately 70% of grain produced in the United States feeds livestock, adding to agriculture’s overall contribution to GGEs.
 So, conservatively, we can estimate that livestock contributes 7.3% of GGEs in the US.

-If each of us gave up beef and dairy products 2 or 3 days per week, we could dramatically reduce the US carbon footprint.
-All else being equal, that slows global warming.
+If each of us gave up beef and dairy products two or three days per week, we could dramatically reduce the US carbon footprint, which would, in turn slow global warming.

 Livestock’s Other Environmental Impacts

-Raising livestock is a dirty business.
-GGEs are not the only intense resource hits.
+GGEs are not the only byproduct of this dirty business.
 Consider the vast amount of water used to feed and raise livestock.
-A 2016 U.S. Geological Survey report estimates that of 355 trillion gallons used, 2 trillion went directly to livestock, and 115 trillion to agricultural irrigation.
-A portion of irrigated crops feed livestock.
-But it’s encouraging to note that as of 2022, agricultural water use is decreasing slightly year-by-year.
+A 2016 US Geological Survey report estimated that of 355 trillion gallons used, 2 trillion went directly to livestock and 115 trillion to agricultural irrigation.
+Luckily, as of 2022, agricultural water use is now decreasing yearly.

 Let’s talk manure.
 Based on headcount data from the USDA, the EPA estimates that livestock manure creates 6.1 billion kilos of nitrogen and 1.8 billion kilos of phosphorus per year.
+This in turn leads to nutrient pollution causing dangerous algal blooms in bodies of water, leading to oxygen depletion and ecosystem disruption.
 Livestock manure disposal is regulated by the EPA, but still, a portion of that manure leaches into our water systems through surface runoff and infiltration.

-Remember, you do not have to go 100% plant-based to make a big difference for your health and in the environment.
-Many people are embracing a flexitarian lifestyle – eliminating some animal-based products, but not all.
-You can choose ESG investing in sustainable companies that promote healthier foods and healthier food processing.
+Remember, you do not have to go 100% plant-based to make a big difference for your health and the environment.
+Many people are embracing a flexitarian lifestyle, eliminating some animal-based products, but not all of them.
+In a similar way, you can incorporate ESG investing into your overall investment strategy by investing in sustainable companies promoting healthier foods and food processing.

-Start easy, by going meatless or vegan one day a week — maybe try “meatless Monday.”
+Start easy by going meatless or vegan one day a week — maybe try ‘meatless Monday.’
 Some folks refrain from eating meat before 5 p.m.
-Still others remove meat and/or dairy from their meals 2 or 3 days a week.
+Still others remove meat and/or dairy from their meals two or three days a week.
 It is really about finding what works for you.
 In this way, you make a positive change for yourself and for our planet’s future.

 And, as an ESG investor, I believe that socially responsible investing is here to stay and will grow sustainably for years to come.

-This is an updated version of an article originally published on March 2, 2017, and previously updated on February 11, 2020.
-It was recently edited by Courtney Smith]
+This is an updated version of an article originally published on March 2, 2017, and previously updated on February 11, 2020 and on September 7, 2022.
+This article was most recently updated by the Financial Poise Editors.

 About Tyler Mayoras